The Airlie Beach Race Week, hosted by the Whitsunday Sailing Club, is a highlight of the sailing fraternity’s sailing calendar.

 Evenings are fun-filled with relaxed and convivial events.
 Sailors, friends and family are welcome.

-Racing is across multiple divisions, including IRC, PHS, cruising, sportsboats, one design and multihulls, and takes place around the breathtaking islands of the Whitsunday Passage and in Pioneer Bay.
+Racing is across multiple divisions, including IRC, ORC, PHS, cruising, sportsboats, one design and multihulls, and takes place around the breathtaking islands of the Whitsunday Passage and in Pioneer Bay.

 Registration Day is on Thursday.
 Racing starts on Friday and finishes on the following Thursday.
 There will be races each day except the lay day on Monday.